Jesuszilla/cheatengine-scripts/README.md

 Q: Why does it not work on my PCSX2?

 A: At the moment, it is only compatible with PCSX2 r5875.
 This is because this is the version I've been using for a long time, and breakpoints change in later versions.
 I may update it soon for the latest.

+## MvC2
+Q: What game versions does it work on?

+A: At the moment, I have only tested on NTSC-U.

+Q: What's with the attack box on all basic animations?

+A: That is the normal throw box.
+For some reason, it's always active (probably so that it's always ready to detect a throw in a fast-paced game).